Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 • Save

-You know that moment when your golden gives you the look — nose on your knee, big eyes locked on yours — and you just cave?
+You know that look your golden gives you where her nose is on your knee, big eyes staring at you, and you just cave and give her whatever it is she wants?
 Yeah, me too.
-Last fall I made a batch of these for my neighbor’s dog Maple, and honestly the whole kitchen smelled like a cozy pumpkin candle.
-I was sneaking sniffs the entire time.
+Last fall I made a batch of these for my neighbor’s dog, Maple, and the whole kitchen smelled like a cozy pumpkin candle.
+I kept sneaking a sniff to make sure it was as good as I remembered it!

-These cookies are oat and pumpkin-based, baked flat into palm-sized rounds, and they come out this warm golden-orange color that’s honestly Pinterest-worthy sitting on a cooling rack.
+These cookies are oat and pumpkin-based, and baked flat into palm-sized rounds.
+They turn out golden-orange and warm and Pinterest-worthy on a cooling rack.

 Let’s Make These Cookies